UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/george.radu2504/index.md

 # Smart lamp
-The project involves creating a smart lamp that that responds to motion and ambient light levels.
-The led will turn on when it detects motion using a motion sensor and turn on/off if the light intensity falls/exceeds a specific level.
+The project involves creating a smart lamp that responds to motion and ambient light levels.

 :::info